-To congratulate someone in Lisbon you should say “dar os parabéns”, on the contrary in Rio de Janeiro, Brazilians change the expression into one word, that being the verb “parabenizar”.
+To congratulate someone in Lisbon you should say “dar os parabéns”.
+On the contrary in Rio de Janeiro, Brazilians change the expression into one word, that being the verb “Parabenizar”.

 Assimilation of Foreign Words

 Brazilian Portuguese very often assimilates foreign words transforming them using a phonetic twist.
 The word “Media” in Brazilian Portuguese is “mídia”.
 Brazilian Portuguese ignores the roots of the words and takes on an American-English influence.
 European Portuguese is more resistant to this kind of assimilation.
 There are many examples of different vocabulary for the same ideas and objects and this creates a few problems when communicating.
-But, never forget that amongst themselves they can understand each other perfectly (just like in American and British English).
+But, never forget that amongst themselves they can understand each other perfectly (just like in American English and British English).

 1. Comboio trem (English: train) 2.
 Gelado sorvet (English: ice cream) 3.
 Sumo suco (English: juice)

-The answer is… it depends on many different factors and scenarios.
+The answer is… It depends on many different factors and scenarios.

-1 – students who speak Spanish and/or Italian
+1 – Students who speak Spanish and/or Italian

 If you have a strong background in Spanish or Italian, it will be quite easy for you to understand what Portuguese people say.